 Aztecas Mexican Cuisine

-Sometimes all you need is good Tex-Mex and a marg, and Aztecas will definitely have you covered on both ends.
+Sometimes all you need is a good taste of Mexican food and a marg, and Aztecas will definitely have you covered on both ends.
 Known for having one of the best margaritas in Baton Rouge, you’ll find a simple cocktail menu, as well as delicious dining options, such as the seared tuna tacos.

 Ole Mississippi Smokehouse